 Down insulation is the first go-to when it comes to functionality and providing warmth.
 The natural down comes from the under plumage of goose, duck, or the mix of the two.
-The plumage being a natural, organic material provides the best insulation as well as making it lightweight.
+The plumage being a natural, organic material provides the best insulation as well as makes it lightweight.
 The natural down also has its downside when it comes to being wet.
 The feather takes a long time to dry out, also making the jacket useless by losing the ability to insulate.
 Lastly, natural materials always come at a high price which makes the jacket expensive.

-When it comes to synthetic insulation, it is manufactured using polyester replicating the efficiency of natural down by arranging the filaments in a precise manner.
+When it comes to synthetic insulation, is manufactured using polyester replicating the efficiency of natural down by arranging the filaments in a precise manner.
 The polyester also creates similar high-loft clusters to trap the warm air inside.
 The synthetic fibers tend to dry faster than the down, making it effective when it gets wet.
 The downside to it is it’s heavier than down as it requires more fiber to replicate the performance.
 The synthetic fibers are relatively cheaper, therefore making the jacket cheap.

 The term packability states the nature of the jacket to be compressed and packed easily.
 The puffiness the jacket offers makes it look harder to travel with.
 But due to the nature of compressibility of the under feathers, the jacket is easier to pack.
-The air clusters when pressed repels all the air out of the jacket, hence making it smaller and flat.
+The air clusters when pressed repel all the air out of the jacket, hence making it smaller and flat.